khazit/CrazySLAM/README.md

   * Free cell : `grid[i, j] -= LOG_ODD_FREE`

-The values of the log odds (occupied and free) will be fixed parameters of our model.
-We'll clip the log odds values to a minimum and maximum values (which will also be parameters) as it's never good to be too sure about a cell being occupied or free.
+The values of the log odds (`LOG_ODD_FREE` and `LOG_ODD_OCC`) will be fixed parameters of our model.
+We'll clip the log odds values to minimum and maximum values (`LOG_ODD_MIN` and `LOG_ODD_MAX` which will also be parameters) as it's never good to be too sure about a cell being occupied or free.

 With this representation, the update algorithm becomes relatively simple:
   1. At each timestamp, use the position estimate and the range observations to find the target (point where the range is measured).
   2. Compute the index coordinates of those targets in the map.
-Those are the occupied cells since the ultrasound beam was reflected on them.
+These are the occupied cells since the ultrasound beam was reflected on them.
   3. Compute the index coordinates of all the cells in the path of the sensor "beam" using the Bresenham line algorithm.
 If the ultrasound beam was reflected on the targets, it means that it traveled between the target and the vehicle.
-Which is only possible if the path is unoccupied.
+Which is only possible if the path is unoccupied (i.e. cells along this path are free).
-  4. Simply update the corresponding update rule for each kind of cell
+  4. Apply the corresponding update rule for each kind of cell

 #### Results
 The following simulations use data from the course on robotics by the University